volodymyrhudyma/blog/content/blog/2020-04-30-hoisting-in-javascript.md

 ## Assignment

-This is a step of assigning value to previously declared and initialised variable.
+This is a step of assigning value to previously declared and initialized variable.

 ```javascript
 var a; // Declaration and initialization